build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ## Architecture

-The following architecture provides an overview of all the AWS resources and services that we will use to write real-time clickstream data to the Kafka cluster and consume it.
+The following architecture provides an overview of all the AWS resources and services that we will use to write real-time clickstream data to the Kafka cluster and subsequently consume it.
 We make use of AWS Fargate to deploy a container application that produces sample clickstream data to the MSK Serverless cluster.
 The clickstream data is consumed by an Apache Flink application running in Amazon Kinesis Data Analytics.
 More specifically, the Flink application processes the clickstream by *windowing*, which involves splitting the data stream into buckets of finite size.
-These windows are used to apply computations and analyze the data within each window.
+We rely on these windows to apply computations and analyze the data within each one.
 Finally, the resulting analyses are written to Amazon OpenSearch Service for visualisation.

 ![Overview of the proposed architecture with the featured AWS services](images/architecture.jpg)

 ## Implementation

 The following provides a step-by-step tutorial to implement a real-time streaming analytics application on Apache Kafka.
-Before you start, make sure you have the following pre-requisites installed in your machine:
+Before you start, make sure you have the following pre-requisites installed on your machine:

 * Java JDK
 * Apache Maven